pita5/TextSecure-iOS/README.md

 Currently in early development stage.
 Please see [Contributing](https://github.com/WhisperSystems/TextSecure-iOS/blob/master/CONTRIBUTING.md) for details how best to contribute.

+### This is a working directory.
+TextSecure will be the instant messaging part of [Signal](https://github.com/WhisperSystems/Signal-iOS)

 ## Temporary notice

 The main Cocoapods repo got corrupted.
 Please [follow these instructions](http://blog.cocoapods.org/Repairing-Our-Broken-Specs-Repository/) for your next `pod update`